Mastercard/open-banking-us-openapi/README.md

 When updating the API specification:
 1. Ensure it can be rendered without errors in https://editor.swagger.io/
-2. Ensure an API client can be generated using https://openapi-generator.tech/
+2. Ensure an API client can be generated using [OpenAPI Generator](https://openapi-generator.tech/)
 3. Prettify the YAML using:
 ```sh
 npx prettier --write --single-quote finicity.yaml
 ```
-4. Update and/or add tests to the [api-client-tests](./api-client-tests) project
+4. Update and/or add tests to the [test project](./tests)

 ## Support